 Red Wheel is a publishing house based out of Newburyport, Massachusetts.
 Originally founded in 1987, Red Wheel works alongside several smaller publishing companies.
 One of specific interest to self-help authors is Weiser Books, who works closely with Red Wheel to publish books of the self-help genre.

-Red Wheel is currently accepting unsolicited manuscripts from authors via email only.
+Red Wheel has multiple imprints and they are currently accepting unsolicited manuscripts for their subsidiary, Career Press. .
 They ask that you include a cover letter with your contact information and a brief description of your proposed manuscript.
 They ask that you include an overview of the book, along with a complete table of contents, and a little bit of information on your intended audience.
 For more information on their submission guidelines, click here.

 Six Degrees Publishing Group is an independent publisher that focuses on non-fiction books that touch on topics about philosophy, spirituality, health, the environment, and business-oriented issues.
 They are currently accepting manuscript submissions for self-help books, and highly recommend that you read their submissions page before sending in your book for review and consideration.

 Square One’s mission statement is “to provide an accessible starting place for those people who want to know more.”
 They were founded in 2000 by Rudy Shur, the former Avery Publishing Group president.
 They have produced several best-selling self-help books, and are always looking for new authors to represent in the literary market.

 They accept submissions via mail only, but may sometimes consider fax if you send them a query letter first asking if this is okay.
 They require a cover letter that explains the main concept of your book, the reason behind why you wrote it, as well as a little information on your intended audience.
 They also require a detailed table of contents, an overview of the book, a brief author biography, and a SASE so that they can respond to your submission.